uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

-The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt.
+The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt, respectively.

 This guide has the following sections: